Introduction

 Creating a new contract

 You can create a new contract skeleton by executing the new command with fdev.
-Two contract types are supported currently by the tool, regular contracts, and web application container contracts.
-Currently, the following technological stacks are supported (more to be added in the future):
+Fdev supports two types of contracts: regular contracts, and web application container contracts.
+Fdev supports several languages:

 • Regular contracts: